sigstore/timestamp-authority/docs/tsa-policy.md

 document.
 Such a policy shall incorporate or further constrain the requirements identified in this document.

-If an accuracy of better than 1 second is provided by a TSA and if all the TSUs have that same characteristics, then the accuracy shall be indicated in the TSA's disclosure statement (see section [7.1.2](#712-tsa-disclosure-statement) that each time-stamp token is issued with an accuracy of better than 1 second.

-NOTE 2: It is required that a time-stamp token includes an identifier for the applicable policy (see section [7.3.1](#731-time-stamp-token)).
+NOTE 1: It is required that a time-stamp token includes an identifier for the applicable policy (see section [7.3.1](#731-time-stamp-token)).

 ## 5.2.
 Identification